 Special Education Advocacy in Rhode Island

-Alarming statistics show children with disabilities, racial/diverse cultures and have low income have disparate outcomes in education.
-We work with families to clarify the challenges and struggles their child may have in school.
-We assist parents and schools to resolve disagreements about a child's Individualized Education Plan (IEP) or 504 Plan.
+Alarming statistics show children with disabilities, racial/diverse cultures, and those who have low income have disparate outcomes in education.
+We work one-on-one with families to clarify the challenges and struggles their child may have in school.
+We resolve disagreements between parents and schools that often arise when requesting, reviewing, or updating a child's Individualized Education Plan (IEP) or 504 Plan.
 We draw upon our network of professionals to provide the information they need in order to ensure their child is receiving a Free and Appropriate Public Education (FAPE).

 If you need your concerns to be heard and appropriately acted upon, contact us today to let us know how we can assist your family!